equivalent/equivalent.github.io/_posts/article/2016-08-22-aws-elasticbeanstalk-hooks.markdown

 and you don't want them to be skipped with your script

-Now if you don't have to write a script manually to every EC2 instance, all you have to do is to create file in `.ebextension` folder in the folder from which you are executing `eb deploy`:
+Now if you don't have to write a script manually to every EC2 instance, all you have to do is to create file in `.ebextensions` folder in the folder from which you are executing `eb deploy`: